swatantrasinha/react-vitest-rtl-rtkQuery-others/README.md

 user-event
 ----------
-A companion library for testing that simulates user interactions by dispatching the events that would happen if the interaction took place in browser.  <br />
+It is  a companion library for testing that simulates user interactions by dispatching the events that would happen if the interaction took place in browser.
 It is recommended way.

 fireEvent vs user-event
 -----------------------
 fireEvent is a method from RTL which is used to dispatch DOM events
-user-events simulates full interactions which may fire multiple events and do additional checks along the way
+However user-events is superior as it simulates full interactions which may fire multiple events and do additional checks along the way
 e.g we can dispatch the change events on an input field using fireEvent
 <br />